NASA-JSC-Robotics/mujoco_ros2_simulation/README.md

 # MuJoCo ROS 2 Simulation

 > [!IMPORTANT]
-> This project has been moved to the ros-control organization.
+> This project has been moved to the ros-controls organization.
 >
 > The new location is: https://github.com/ros-controls/mujoco_ros2_simulation.